Zoxc/crusader/README.md

 ![Crusader Results Screenshot](./media/Crusader-Result.png)

-The **Crusader Network Tester** measures network rates and latency in the presence of upload and download traffic.
+The **Crusader Network Tester** measures network throughput, latency and packet loss in the presence of upload and download traffic.
 It also incorporates a continuous latency tester for monitoring background responsiveness.

-It produces plots of the traffic rates, latency and packet loss.
-Crusader uses TCP and UDP ports 35481 (only) for its tests.
+Crusader makes throughput measurements using TCP on port 35481 and latency tests using UDP port 35481.
 The remote web server option uses TCP port 35482.
 Local server discovery uses UDP port 35483.